developer-zebra/developer-zebra-site/src/enterprise-browser/1-8/guide/ShortcutCreator/index.md

 ## Using Shortcut Utility

-* **Launch the target-specific "Shortcuts Utility"** from the Enterprise Browser folder of the Windows Start Menu, as below.
+**Launch the target-specific "Shortcuts Utility"** from the corresponding Enterprise Browser folder of the Windows Start Menu, as below:

 <img alt="" style="height:300px" src="../../images/Utilities/18_eb_windows_menu.png"/>